sh41664/Seventh-Assignment-Socket-Programming/README.md

 - Send a file download request from the client.
 - Implement `sendFile()` on the server to send the selected file and its size.
 - Receive the file on the client and save it to `resources/Client/<username>/`.
+- Place some files in `resources/server/` for the server for the client for testing.

 ---